AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 How is it that Chain L miners can know the partial state of Chain R that is required to produce the necessary PoRs?
 Typically a blockchain network will support some light-client protocol that allows nodes to ask for such proofs, and that is one method.
 However, it is possible to design a blockchain system so that this is not required, and one such method is discussed in \autoref{sec:segmented-state}.

 It's worth noting that there are still potential attacks on Chain L at this point.
 For example: what if an attacker mines a doublespend in private and produces a longer chain-segment than the honest chain?
 At this point the attacker can publish their blocks even though the honest chain-segment still weighs more due to reflections.
 Why would they do this?
-Well, if Chain R is tracking Chain L's headers-only chain without accounting for reflections, then the attackers chain-segment appears to have more work than the honest chain-segment.
+Well, if Chain R images Chain L's headers-only chain without accounting for reflections, then the attackers chain-segment appears to have more work than the honest chain-segment.
 Thus Chain R's reflection of Chain L will reorganize to favor the attacker's chain-segment.
 If the attacker has more hash power than the honest miners (i.e., $q > p$[^hr-footnote]) then they can use this reorganization as a foothold to launch a normal 51% attack.

 [^hr-footnote]: In \href{https://bitcoin.org/bitcoin.pdf}{Satoshi's original paper} the parameters $p$ and $q$ represent the probability that the next block will be found by an honest node or the attacker, respectively.
 This convention has been continued in subsequent analysis, e.g., Rosenfeld's \href{https://cloudflare-ipfs.com/ipfs/QmNUWmY94QUievK8ptoxsPyAQUsKvx1cjRyCgPcfmysAVv}{\emph{Analysis of hash-rate-based double-spending}}, and is continued here, also.